BitByte-TPC/gymkhana/api/README.md

 - Run server: `$ python manage.py runserver`
 - Run tests: `$ pytest`
 - Run tests with coverage information: `$ pytest --cov=api`

+## Setup (docker)

+Make sure you have docker installed.
+Checkout [installation guide](https://docs.docker.com/get-docker/) to install docker.

+- Change your working directory to `api`
+- Create a new file in the same directory named `.env` and copy all the content from `.env.template`
+- Run `docker build . -t gymkhana-api` to build image.
+- Run `docker run --name gymkhana-api -p 8000:8000 gymkhana-api` to start the container.
+- Run `docker rm -f gymkhana-api` to stop and remove container.